harumuki/thorsten-hans.com/_posts/2020-04-20-azure-container-registry-unleashed-image-scanning-with-security-center.md

   - Azure
   - Docker
   - Azure Container Registry
-excerpt: "The sixth part of ACR Unleashed will cover integration with Azure Security Center to get your Docker images scanned for vulnerabilities"
+excerpt: "The sixth part of ACR Unleashed will cover integration with Azure Security Center to get your Docker Images scanned for vulnerabilities"
 image: /acr-unleashed.jpg
 unsplash_user_name: Thais Morais
 unsplash_user_ref: tata_morais
 ---

-The sixth part of _Azure Container Registry Unleashed_ is about scannig Docker images in ACR using [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/){:target="_blank"}.
+The sixth part of _Azure Container Registry Unleashed_ is about scannig Docker Images in ACR using [Azure Security Center](https://azure.microsoft.com/en-us/services/security-center/){:target="_blank"}.
 This post explains, what you get from Azure Security Center in the context of ACR and how to configure the integration of both Azure services.
 Before we dive into the article, I want to reach out and say thank you to my fellow MVP and well-known Azure security expert [Tom Janetscheck](https://blog.azureandbeyond.com/){:target="_blank"} for contributing to this article.

 ---